ericbottard/hands-on-spring-data/README.md

 ### TODO

-Again, the data set and the setup are taken care for you.
+Again, the data set and the setup are taken care of for you.
 Similarly, please fix the failing tests of `MongoTest`.

    1. Find blog posts by their contents